 Academic Credit for Individual Learning Contracts

 Depending on the amount of time spent on the contract, the student may choose a two-credit or four-credit contract.
 A second contract in a future quarter will be approved only if it is significantly different from the first, and a student will be approved to register for more than a total of four credits of contract in any given quarter only under exceptional circumstances.
-No more than eight hours of elective credit may be accumulated through internship and/or individual learning contracts.
-Only the Director may approve contracts beyond this limit.
+Typically, no more than eight hours of elective credit may be accumulated through internship and/or individual learning contracts.
+Under exceptional circumstances, the Director may approve contracts beyond this limit.

 INTERNSHIPS